 Publication detailsBrown, C. & Zhang, D. (2016).
-Is engaging in evidence-informed practice in education rational?
-Examining the divergence between teachers’ attitudes towards evidence use and their actual instances of evidence use in schools.
-British Educational Research Journal 45(5): 780-801.
+Is engaging in evidence‐informed practice in education rational?
+What accounts for discrepancies in teachers' attitudes towards evidence use and actual instances of evidence use in schools?
+British Educational Research Journal 42(5): 780-801.

 - Publication type: Journal Article